Equitis90/booking/README.md

 Used gems:

-* httparty - connection to Google Maps API for address validation
+* httparty - connection to Google Maps API for address validation.

 * carrierwave - upload and manage uploaded images.